How To Regrow Green Onions In Water And Move Them Into Hydroponics

 🌱 Why Regrow Green Onions Hydroponics?

-Choosing to regrow green onions hydroponics bypasses the mess of potting soil in your apartment.
-Scallions belong to the allium family, which means they store energy in a basal plate at the bottom of the stem.
+Choosing to regrow green onions hydroponics style bypasses the mess of potting soil in your apartment.
+Scallions belong to the allium family, so they store energy in a basal plate at the bottom of the stem.
 When you submerge this plate in water, it triggers rapid root expansion.
-New shoots emerge from the center of the cut stem within hours.
-This makes them the perfect beginner plant.
+Then new shoots emerge from the centre of the cut stem within hours.
+So this makes them the perfect beginner plant.

-Many people throw the white roots into the compost bin.
-By saving them, you harness a natural survival mechanism.
-The plant wants to continue growing.
-Providing water and a steady light source encourages continuous harvests.
+However, many people throw the white roots into the compost bin.
+By saving them, you put a natural survival mechanism to work.
+The plant wants to continue growing, after all.
+Therefore, providing water and a steady light source encourages continuous harvests.

 💧 The Zero-Waste Kitchen Benefit

-Food waste is a common issue in modern kitchens.
-We often buy a large bunch of herbs for a single recipe and discard the rest.
+Food waste is a common issue in modern kitchens, though.
+We often buy a large bunch of herbs for a single recipe, then discard the rest.
 When you propagate green onions for hydroponics, you close that loop.
-Every bunch you purchase becomes a mother plant for future meals.
+As a result, every bunch you purchase becomes a mother plant for future meals.

-This process reduces your grocery bills and cuts down on plastic packaging.
-Most store-bought scallions come wrapped in plastic bands and bags.
+This process also reduces your grocery bills and cuts down on plastic packaging.
+Most store-bought scallions arrive wrapped in plastic bands and bags.
 By growing your own supply on your counter, you eliminate that plastic waste.
-Additionally, you avoid the carbon footprint of shipping delicate herbs across the country.
+You also avoid the carbon footprint of shipping delicate herbs across the country.

 📏 Faster Growth Than Soil

-You also avoid the bugs associated with dirt.
-Fungus gnats in potting soil can frustrate any indoor gardener.
-Keeping a clean water reservoir ensures your kitchen stays pest-free while producing consistent yields.
+You avoid the bugs associated with dirt too.
+Fungus gnats in potting soil can frustrate any indoor gardener, and my guide to fungus gnats in indoor hydroponics covers the few that still turn up.
+However, keeping a clean water reservoir ensures your kitchen stays pest-free while producing consistent yields.

 🧙 Phase 1: Sprouting Kitchen Scraps In Plain Water

-The journey starts the moment you unpack your groceries.
-Your first goal is waking up the dormant roots.
-The scallions have likely spent days in a dark, cold refrigerator truck.
-They need warmth and hydration to restart their growth cycle.
+The journey starts the moment you unpack your groceries, then.
+Your first goal is simply waking up the dormant roots.
+The scallions have likely spent days in a dark, cold refrigerator truck already.
+So they need warmth and hydration to restart their growth cycle.

 Do not rush to add fertilizer during this phase.
-The plant has enough stored energy in the white stem to push out its first set of leaves.
-Introducing salts too early will shock the system and cause the delicate roots to shrivel.
+The plant still has enough stored energy in the white stem to push out its first set of leaves.
+Introducing salts too early shocks the system, and then the delicate roots shrivel.
 Plain, room-temperature tap water works well.
 If you are unsure whether your local tap water is suitable for hydroponics, the guide on using tap water for hydroponics explains what to check before you start.

 🔪 How To Cut Your Store-Bought Onions

-1. Wash the scallions under cool tap water to remove dirt.
+1. First, wash the scallions under cool tap water to remove dirt.

 2. Peel away any brown or papery outer layers.

-3. Place the bunch on a clean cutting board.
+3. Then place the bunch on a clean cutting board.

 4. Measure 1 to 2 inches up from the fuzzy roots.

-5. Make a clean, flat cut across the stems using a sharp knife.
+5. Finally, make a clean, flat cut across the stems using a sharp knife.

 Person pressing a sharp knife through a bunch of green onions on a cutting board, leaving 1.5 inches of white stem above the roots to use for regrowing